-MN in Women Health and Development: Career, Skills, Scope, Options, Outlook
+MN in Women's Health and Development: Career, Skills, Scope, Options, Outlook

 Career Options

-Overview of MN in Women Health and Development
+MN in Women's Health and Development Career Path

 During menstruation, a woman may experience a range of symptoms, including abdominal cramps, bloating, breast tenderness, fatigue, and mood changes.
 These symptoms, collectively known as premenstrual syndrome (PMS), typically resolve within a few days after the start of the period.

-It is important for women to understand their menstrual cycle and be aware of any changes or abnormalities, as these can be signs of underlying health issues.
-It is also important for women to have access to accurate information about menstruation and to have access to sanitary products and other resources that can help them manage their periods safely and with dignity.
+Women need to understand their menstrual cycle and be aware of any changes or abnormalities, as these can be signs of underlying health issues.
+Women should also have access to accurate information about menstruation and to sanitary products and other resources that can help them manage their periods safely and with dignity.

 Course Outlines